Awesome Service Design Centers

 - The colors and typography are solid, strong and consistent with branding

 Pandora gets props for the simple yet slick design that focuses on support center articles.
 It’s an easy implement this design that goes a long way for customers looking for information.

-- The organization of content makes it simple to find the exact answers you need
+- The organisation of content makes it simple to find the exact answers you need

-- This is a great template that’s easy to customize and maintain
+- This is a great template that’s easy to customise and maintain

 - This is a intuitive, easy to use and beautifully designed website

 Support center articles are a big part of the simple design from Instagram.
 They’ve also optimised their Help Center for mobile devices so it is able to display correctly for all their legion of cell phone toting fans.